Analytical and numerical studying of the perturbed Korteweg--de Vries equation

 Let us consider the self--similar reduction of Eq. \eqref{eq:ext_Burgers_3}.
 Using the variables

 from Eq. \eqref{eq:ext_Burgers_3} at $C_{2}=-C_{3}=-(3)^{-1/3}$ we get

 Integrating \eqref{eq:ext_Burgers_self_similar_1} once we have

 where $C_{4}$ is an integration constant.
-It is known that general solution of Eq. \eqref{eq:ext_Burgers_self_similar_1} can be obtained in the case of $\bar{\alpha}=1$ (see Ref. \cite{Polyanin}).
+It is known\cite{Polyanin} that the general solution of Eq. \eqref{eq:ext_Burgers_self_similar_1} can be only obtained in the case of $\bar{\alpha}=1$.
 However at the arbitrary value of $\bar{\alpha}$ Eq. \eqref{eq:ext_Burgers_self_similar_1} admits particular solution which is expressed via the Airy functions.

 Indeed, if the following relation holds

 Eq. \eqref{eq:ext_Burgers_self_similar_1} has the solution in the form

 where